blackholebug/SpotDockerImage/README.md

 make.bat
 ```

-If in the same terminal, you can now run only launching the ROS nodes without sourcing.
+If in the same terminal, you can now run only launching the ROS nodes without building and sourcing.
 ```bash
 start.bat
 ```